 A written contract is a good idea even when writing is not required since it provides a clear record of the terms and the parties' explicit acceptance of them.
 You can draft your own contract, though in more complicated transactions retaining an attorney can be a wise expense to guard your agreement and receive assistance identifying potential issues before they become problems.

 When one of the parties breaks the terms of an agreement this is called a "breach."
 If the non-breaching party sues they can ask the court to "enforce" the contract.
 This may result in a court order for the breaching party to uphold their end of the contract or they might require payment for the breach if damages are determinable and more easily put the non-breaching party in a position to receive the benefit they sought in the contract.

-A contract will be enforced if it fulfils some basic rules regarding the formation of a legally binding contract.
-There are a number of common defenses to the enforcement of a contract that include:
+A contract will be enforced if it fulfills some basic rules regarding the formation of a legally binding contract.
+There are a number of common defenses to the enforcement of a contract that includes: